 Operating Activities.
 We rely primarily on cash flows from operations to provide working capital for current and future operations.
-Cash flows from operating activities were \$26.4 million for the three months ended March 31, 2012 and \$15.4 million for the same period in 2011.
-Operating cash flows for the first quarter of 2012 were favorably affected by an increase in our weighted-average operating fleet and improved market conditions in our Upstream segment.
+Cash flows from operating activities were \$59.8 million for the six months ended June 30, 2012 and \$21.7 million for the same period in 2011.

+Operating cash flows for the first six months of 2012 were favorably affected by an increase in our weighted-average operating fleet and improved market conditions in our Upstream segment.

 Investing Activities.
-Net cash used in investing activities was \$44.9 million for the three months ended March 31, 2012 and \$5.9 million for the same period in 2011.
-Cash utilized during the first quarter of 2012 primarily consisted of construction costs incurred for our fifth OSV newbuild program and capital improvements for our operating fleet.
-Cash utilized during the first quarter of 2011 primarily consisted of capital improvements made to our operating fleet, which were partially offset by approximately \$2.1 million in aggregate net cash proceeds from the sale of four single-hulled tank barges.
+Net cash used in investing activities was \$90.9 million for the six months ended June 30, 2012 and \$10.8 million for the same period in 2011.
+Cash utilized during the first six months of 2012 primarily consisted of construction costs incurred for our fifth OSV newbuild program and capital improvements made to our operating fleet.
+Cash utilized during the first six months of 2011 primarily consisted of capital improvements made to our operating fleet, which were partially offset by approximately \$2.1 million in aggregate net cash proceeds from the sale of four single-hulled tank barges.

 Financing Activities.
-Net cash provided by financing activities was \$113.8 million for the three months ended March 31, 2012 and \$0.1 million for the same period in 2011.
-Net cash provided by financing activities for the three months ended March 31, 2012 primarily resulted from the issuance of our 5.875% senior notes due 2020.
-These cash inflows were partially offset by the repayment of a substantial part of our 6.125% senior notes.
-Net cash provided by financing activities for the three months ended March 31, 2011 was comprised of deferred financing costs and net proceeds from common shares issued pursuant to our employee stock-based compensation plans.
+Net cash provided by financing activities was \$65.9 million for the six months ended June 30, 2012 compared to cash used in financing activities of \$1.3 million for the same period in 2011.
+Net cash provided by financing activities for the six months ended June 30, 2012 primarily resulted from the issuance of our 5.875% senior notes due 2020.
+These cash inflows were partially offset by the repurchase and retirement or redemption of our 6.125% senior notes due 2014.
+Net cash provided by financing activities for the six months ended June 30, 2011 was comprised of deferred financing costs and net proceeds from common shares issued pursuant to our employee stock-based compensation plans.

 On March 2, 2012, we commenced a tender offer and solicitation of consents relating to the repurchase of our existing 6.125% senior notes.
 The tender offer expired on March 29, 2012.
 On March 2, 2012, we also completed the private placement of 5.875% senior notes, resulting in offering proceeds of approximately \$367.4 million, net of estimated transaction costs.
 In connection with the tender offer and related consent solicitation, we used \$259.9 million of such proceeds to repurchase approximately 84% of our outstanding \$300 million aggregate principal amount of 6.125% senior notes.
 The \$47.8 million of remaining 6.125% senior notes were redeemed on April 30, 2012.
-The remaining proceeds will be used for general corporate purposes, which may include retirement of other debt or funding of the acquisition, construction or retrofit of vessels.
-As a result of the repurchase of 84% of the 6.125% senior notes in March 2012, we recorded a pre-tax loss on early extinguishment of debt of approximately \$5.2 million (\$3.2 million or \$0.09 per diluted share after-tax) during the first quarter of 2012.
-For the second quarter of 2012, we expect to record a loss on early extinguishment of debt of approximately \$0.8 million (\$0.5 million or \$0.01 per diluted share after-tax) in connection with the redemption of the remaining 6.125% senior notes on April 30, 2012.
+The remaining net proceeds will be used for general corporate purposes, which may include retirement of other debt or funding of the acquisition, construction or retrofit of vessels.
+As a result of the repurchase of the 6.125% senior notes during the first half of 2012, we recorded a pre-tax loss on early extinguishment of debt of approximately \$6.0 million (\$3.7 million after-tax or \$0.11 per diluted share).